Obstetrician appeals decision over Arizona abortion law - NewsBreak

 Abortions are currently allowed in Arizona in the first 15 weeks of pregnancy under a 2022 law.

-The 1864 law that Hazelrigg is challenging imposes a near total ban on abortions, providing no exceptions for rape or incest and allowing abortions only if a mother’s life is in danger.
+The 1864 law that Hazelrigg wants the court to uphold imposes a near total ban on abortions, providing no exceptions for rape or incest and allowing abortions only if a mother’s life is in danger.

 It said the 1864 law can coexist with the law that allows the procedure through the 15th week of pregnancy.
 Non-doctors would still be subject to prosecution under the old law, the appeals court said.